coreruleset/go-ftw/README.md

 ## Overriding tests

 Sometimes you have tests that work well for some platform combinations, e.g. Apache + modsecurity2, but fail for others, e.g. NGiNX + modsecurity3.
 Taking that into account, you can override test results using the `testoverride` config param.
-The test will be run, but the _result_ would be overriden, and your comment will be printed out.
+The test will be skipped, and the result forced as configured.

 Tests can be altered using four lists:
 - `input` allows you to override global parameters in tests.
 An example usage is if you want to change the `dest_addr` of all tests to point to an external IP or host
 - `ignore` is for tests you want to ignore.
-It will still execute the test, but ignore the result.
 You should add a comment on why you ignore the test
 - `forcepass` is for tests you want to pass unconditionally.
-Test will be executed, and pass even when the test fails.
-You should add a comment on why you force pass the test
+You should add a comment on why you force to pass the test
 - `forcefail` is for tests you want to fail unconditionally.
-Test will be executed, and fail even when the test passes.
-You should add a comment on why you force fail the test
+You should add a comment on why you force to fail the test

 Example using all the lists above: